List of Tom and Jerry characters: Wild Mouse

 A grayish-green, shaggy fanged mouse who occasionally replaces Jerry and outwits his foes.
 Like Tom and Jerry, Wildmouse is voiced by Frank Welker.
 He first appears in the episode "Wildmouse" and is last seen in the episode "King Windmouse."

 Moncy

 A cougar who loves tormenting Spike and Tyke.
 He wants to eat Tyke's lunch (and Spike prevents him).
 He was voiced by Frank Welker.

 Sheriff Potgut

 The elderly sheriff of Hokey Finokey Swamp.
 He is arrogant, rude, and self-centered.
 He threatened to send Swampy back to the circus (which Swampy is aware of the fact that it promotes animal cruelty), throwing Swampy into tears.
-He also envies the map Swampy made out to search for the hidden treasure.
+He also envies the map Swampy made to search for the hidden treasure.
 He appears in the episode "Cajun Gumbo" as the episode's main antagonist.
 Aside from the lone episode where he battled Swampy, the Sheriff and the Gator Brothers were also used as antagonists in an episode featuring Wild Mouse.